MH-LIKHON/MP4-VelVadY/README.md

 ### Manual Testing

-Each core feature of VelVady was manually tested against its expected behaviour using local development and Heroku deployment.
+Each core feature of VelVady was manually tested against its expected behaviour using local development and VM deployment.
 The following table outlines the results:

 | Feature Tested                        | Test Description                                    | Expected Result                        | Outcome |
 |--------------------------------------|-----------------------------------------------------|----------------------------------------|---------|